 These lectures are designed to bring clergy and medical personnel together to discuss a common point of concern for all patients, families, and our society.
 For example, medical ethics issues and end-of-life concerns have to be addressed from both spiritual and clinical perspective.

 Faith Community Health seeks to bridge the gap between healthcare and faith communities.
-This program pairs volunteers from area churches with identified patients who need the assistance of a trained volunteer.
-The goal of the Faith Community Health Program is to partner a volunteer with an individual who could benefit from extra support, whether they are homebound elderly members, parents with special needs children or others who struggle in their care.
+This program pairs volunteers from area churches with at-risk patients who have been referred by healthcare professionals.
+The goal of the Faith Community Health Program is to partner a volunteer with an individual who could benefit from extra support, struggles with loneliness, and needs assistance connecting to resources.

 Video: Faith in Community Health